LauncestonIT/UniFiUserRemover/README.md

 # UniFiUserRemover
-A python script that removes users from all sites in the UniFi.
+A Python script that removes users from all sites in the UniFi Controller.

-I created this script as I needed a way to remove all users from the Unifi Controller.
+I created this script with ChatGPT as I needed a way to remove all users from the UniFi Controller.

-### Requirements
-You will need these modules

-`requests`\
-`getpass`\
-`stdiomas`

-Usage\
+## Installation
+To install the required modules, run:
+`pip install -r requirements.txt`

+## Usage
+Run the script using the following command:
 `python3 UniFiUserRemover.py`